smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 -   replacing password-based authentication with biometrics-based sign-in

-### Optimizing authorization configuration
+*Optimizing authorization configuration*

-**Task:** Identify features that will allow you to optimize authorization in your solution to satisfy the customer requirements, including:
+1. What features will allow to optimize authorization in your solution to satisfy the following customer requirements?

 -   privileged identity management

 -   identity protection

-### Optimizing access control and management of applications and devices
+*Optimizing access control and management of applications and devices*

-**Task:** Identify features that will allow you to optimize access control and management of applications and devices, including:
+1. What features will allow to optimize access control and management of applications and devices to satisfy the following customer requirements?

 -   mobile device management